| The Hoodectomy procedure is fairly

 How would you describe the typical woman

+who is having this procedure done?
 Well, there is no real stereotype.
 I’ve done procedures on women

 in their early twenties and even on some women in their sixties.
 Some